Hodge modules and Singular Hermitian Metrics: Preliminaries

-\begin{thm} Let $\V$ be a holomorphic vector bundle over $U$ with a flat connection $\nabla$ so that $(\V,\nabla)$ has quasi-unipotent monodromy.
-For any interval $I$ of length one, there exists a holomorphic bundle $\V_{I}$ on $X$ which extends $\V$ such that $\nabla$ extends to
+\begin{thm} Let $\cV$ be a holomorphic vector bundle over $U$ with a flat connection $\nabla$ so that $(\cV,\nabla)$ has quasi-unipotent monodromy.
+For any interval $I$ of length one, there exists a holomorphic bundle $\cV_{I}$ on $X$ (which is unique up to a unique isomorphism) extending $\cV$ such that $\nabla$ extends to

 with only logarithmic poles and the eigenvalues of the residue operator